What is a document control system and why is it important?

 And meeting these demands is all contingent on your document control capabilities.

-What document control system do you need?
+7. What kind of document control system do you need?

-To create the kind of document control systems required by ISO 9001 and 13485, you need a sophisticated digital tool kit that can flex with the demands of your commercial growth.
+To create the kind of document control systems required by ISO 9001 and 13485, you need a sophisticated digital tool kit that can flex with the demands of commercial growth.

-Choose a Lean approach and avoid overprocessing
+Take a LEAN approach and avoid over processing

-Whether you are a medical device or a semiconductor developer, document control processes and documentation that are over-specified and overly prescriptive can be actively damaging to the search for quality.
-Systems that impose procedures beyond what you need to manage the risk of product or process failure, and demonstrate compliance, can and should be avoided.
+Whether you are a medical device or a semiconductor developer, a document control process that is over-specified and prescriptive can be actively damaging to the search for quality.

 ‘Overprocessing’ can slow down operations, introduce inefficiencies and make workers actively avoid using the document control systems you create for them.
-As the medical device quality manager Shuan Knights points out in this blog:

 “Having procedures which require well beyond the given regulation, you are not only ‘over-processing’ and doing more work than is necessary, but you have given yourself a higher risk of non-compliance due to the size of your documented process.”

 Instead, look for electronic document management systems that can deliver just the right level of control for your purposes.
-Ensure you have the tools to impose required document controls, through automated workflows, digital audit trails, compliant e-signature integrations and the like, but can be built to support the way you work.
+Ensure you have the tools to handle required levels of change management, through automated workflows, digital audit trail and compliant e-signature integrations.

-Document control for medical device developers eBook
+Document control for medical device developersBlog post updated on 19/04/2024

-Tags: ISO 9001:2015, FDA Compliance, Document Management and Control
+Tags: ISO 9001:2015, Document Management and Control

 Joe Byrne